diegocedrim/vat-validator/README.md

 # Installation Instructions
 This script was developed on Python 3.5.
 Also, it depends on Zeep (http://docs.python-zeep.org/), which is a Python SOAP client.
-Before running, please install the Zeep package with the following command:
+Before running, please install the Zeep package with the following command.

 ```
 pip install lxml==3.7.3 zeep